xverse-ai/XVERSE-V-13B/README_EN.md

 For all the compared models mentioned above, we prioritize reporting their officially published results.
 In cases where official results are unavailable, we rely on the reported results from the [OpenCompass leaderboard](https://rank.opencompass.org.cn/leaderboard-multimodal).
 If the corresponding dataset evaluation results are still missing from the OpenCompass leaderboard, we include data obtained from our own evaluation process.
-The evaluation framework used adheres to the [OpenCompass evaluation framework](https://github.com/open-compass/OpenCompass/).
+The evaluation framework used adheres to the [VLMEvalKit evaluation framework](https://github.com/open-compass/VLMEvalKit/).

 ### Traditional VQA tasks
 The traditional Visual Question Answering (VQA) task, frequently referenced in academic literature in the field of multimodal visual question answering, holds significant academic reference value.